symbolibre/symbolibre/doc/os-image-qemu-debian-chroot.rst

 ::

-   (host)% mount --bind /usr/bin/qemu-arm-static debian-bullseye-qemu-static/usr/bin
+   (host)% mount --bind /usr/bin/qemu-arm-static symbolibre-os/usr/bin

 Then log into Raspbian.

 ::

-   (host)% sudo chroot debian-bullseye-qemu-static/
+   (host)% sudo chroot symbolibre-os/

-First thing to do here is to update the terminal if Debian’s ``bash`` does not recognize it (which causes backspace/arrows/etc to behave weirdly).
+First thing to do here is to update the terminal if Raspbian’s ``bash`` does not recognize it (which causes backspace/arrows/etc to behave weirdly).
 A generally-safe choice is to ``export TERM=linux``.

-The ``PATH`` is also exported from your host environment, so make sure that ``/usr/local/sbin``, ``/usr/sbin`` and ``/sbin``, which are needed by Debian and not used by every OS out there, are all specified.
+The ``PATH`` is also exported from your host environment, so make sure that ``/usr/local/sbin``, ``/usr/sbin`` and ``/sbin``, which are needed by Raspbian and not used by every OS out there, are all specified.

 ::